Matt Polster: Rangers

 In December 2018, Polster had a trial with Scottish Premiership team Rangers.
 On January 30, 2019, Polster signed a 2 1/2-year contract with Scottish Premiership club Rangers.
 Polster made his first appearance in a continental tournament against Gibraltarian club, St Joseph's F.C. in the 2019–20 UEFA Europa League qualifying round.

 New England Revolution

 On July 8, 2020, Polster returned to the United States and signed with the New England Revolution.
 In order to sign Polster, the Revolution had to trade $100,000 in General Allocation Money to his former club Chicago Fire for his rights.
+On October 21, 2023, Polster recorded his 100th start for the Revolution across all competitions.

 International career

 In January 2016, Polster received his first call up to the senior United States squad for friendlies against Iceland and Canada.
 Polster did not appear in any of the two matches.
 Two years later, he was called into January camp again for a friendly against Bosnia and Herzegovina, making his debut in the 0–0 draw.